 Evolution of the International Order (Virtual)

-The seminar is led by Valerian Sikhuashvili, AHS Director of Academic Programs, and the readings are selected to enable participants to meaningfully participate in question-driven discussions.
+The seminar is taught by Valerian Sikhuashvili, senior advisor for Academic Programs, and the readings are selected to enable participants to meaningfully participate in question-driven discussions.
 You can learn more details about reading assignments and schedule below.

 Session I - Hamilton.jpg